c7/hazel/README.md

 [Sequel](http://sequel.rubyforge.org) is used as an ORM for relational databases, and migrations are stored in db/migrate.
-Migrations can be run using the rake command `rake rb:migrate`.
+Migrations can be run using the rake command `rake db:migrate`.

 [mongodb_model](https://github.com/alexeypetrushin/mongodb_model)
 is used for Mongo apps, with the config options